ARM-software/arm-trusted-firmware/docs/xlat-tables-lib-v2-design.rst

-This document describes the design of the translation tables library (version 2) used by the ARM Trusted Firmware.
+This document describes the design of the translation tables library (version 2) used by Trusted Firmware-A (TF-A).
 This library provides APIs to create page tables based on a description of the memory layout, as well as setting up system registers related to the Memory Management Unit (MMU) and performing the required Translation Lookaside Buffer (TLB) maintenance operations.